Version 3.2.6 has been out for some time now and with no bugs reported we can declare series 3.2 as stable.

 Another app was added to handle all dependencies.
 Previously, the code to handle JavaScript dependencies and license text collection, was contained in the common app.
 This new app, called “dependencies” now handles both tasks.
 In addition, it provides checks for binary dependencies.
 This app’s main view will show dependencies are not being recognized and allow debugging installation issues faster and easier.
 The app supports Python, JavaScript, web assets, and binary dependencies.

+Dependencies can be checked from the web interface.
 Dependencies can also be checked from the command line.

 The JavaScript library download and installation code was updated to provide faster hash verification using block hashing.
 During tests this change cut verification time to just 28% of the previous time.
 Additionally, the app can detect existing installations of some dependency types and skip them for even faster upgrade and startup times.